alvis/presetter/README.md

 1. setting up a development environment for a project by
    - installing development dependencies specified in the preset without polluting package.json
-   - symlinking configuration files (e.g. `.babelrc`) from the preset module to the project root
+   - hardlinking or symlinking configuration files (e.g. `.babelrc`) from the preset module to the project root
 2. merging life-cycle scripts from the template and the local version in package.json

 [SEE HERE FOR THE CLI USAGE](packages/presetter#usage)